MI-DPLA/combine/docs/configuration.rst

 Transformation Scenario
 =======================

 Transformation Scenarios are used for transforming the XML of Records during Transformation Jobs.
-Currently, there are two types of transformation supported: XSLT and Python code snippets.
+Currently, there are two types of well-supported transformation supported: **XSLT** and **Python code snippets**.
+A third type, transforming Records based on actions performed in `Open Refine <http://openrefine.org/>`_ exists, but is not well tested or documented at this time.
 These are described in more detail below.

-It is worth considering, when thinking about Transformations of Records in Combine, that Combine allows for multiple transformations of the same Record.
+It is worth considering, when thinking about transforming Records in Combine, that multiple transformations can be applied to same Record; "chained" together as separate Jobs.
 Imagine a scenario where ``Transformation A`` crosswalks metadata from a repository to something more aligned with a state service hub, ``Transformation B`` fixes some particular date formats, and ``Transformation C`` -- a python transformation -- looks for a particular identifier field and creates a new field based on that.
 Each of the transformations would be a separate Transformation Scenario, and would be run as separate Jobs in Combine, but in effect would be "chained" together by the user for a group of Records.

 All Transformations require the following information: